Home > Breakfast > Mini Gluten Free Almond Coffee Cake

 • Almond, Almond, and a little more Almond – I love almond flavor – and yes, even almond extract.
 Much like the Bakewell crumb cake recipe, this coffee cake has an abundance of almond flavor.

 • Moist Sour Cream Cake – The cake gets its moisture from – you guessed it – sour cream.
-Which happens to be a pretty standard ingredient in any classic coffee cake recipe.
+Which happens to be a pretty standard ingredient in any classic applesauce coffee cake recipe.

 • Dunk ‘able Texture – If we are going to eat this with coffee, it needs to stand up to being dunked!
 While moist, the cake does have a tighter texture that is a feature characteristic of coffee cake.